MrBanana01/BetterDimensions/README.md

 # base things to know.
 Only one BD script can be put on an object at a time.

-the charater '|' is what differs it checks for to run commands.
+the charater '|' is what differs when it checks for commands to run.
 For example:
 `command1|command2|command3`

 it will run command1, then command2, and then command3.